scuzzydude/asimov/asimov.md

 I call my engineering approach *recursive integration*.
 In digital systems design, this means that when you improve one part of the core system, you need to go back and reevaluate how the rest of the system works and then repeat whole process again.

 I believe *recursive integration* applied to human systems will lead to huge opportunities for real equitable improvements in life for most of mankind, if we change our measurement of wealth away from a system based on scarcity.
-There are huge opportunities for the creation of real value when measured in by a system that is equitable.
+There are huge opportunities for the creation of real value when measured by a system that is equitable.

 When my daughter and I were discussing the causes of conflict in 2020, we had one serious difference of opinion.
 She wanted me to accept that I was the beneficiary of generational wealth, but I argued against that in material terms.
 I've worked for all the material goods that I've acquired in my life.
 My parents, my grandparents and multiple generations back were hardworking people, in ways that neither her nor I could even imagine.
 She has a different perspective on background, though we both agreed that our primary fortune in life was to have been born American.
 I've worked hard all my life.
 I have always tried to make the most of that fortune, and so has she.